doniastan/tracking.exposed/content/about.md

       title="Lush & AccessNow #KeepItOn"
       link="https://www.accessnow.org/keepiton/"
       linked="read the campaign results and reasons"
-      text="Because algorithmic censorship is it something which should be investigated, we get a small sponsorship after Lush sold all the 404-bath-bomb to fundraise against Internet blackouts" >}}
+      text="Because algorithmic censorship is something which should be investigated, we get a small sponsorship after Lush sold all the 404-bath-bomb to fundraise against Internet blackouts" >}}
 </div>